pmem/pmdk/doc/libpmemobj.3.md

 string only and it has to be followed by at least one line defining a part of the local replica.
 The format of such line is the same as the format of the line defining a part of the PMEMOBJ pool as described above.

-The path of a part can point to a raw device dax and in such case the size argument can be set to an "AUTO" string which means that the size of the device will be automatically resolved at the pool creation time.
-When using device dax there's also one additional restriction that a pool can only consist of a single part.
+The path of a part can point to a raw dax device and in such case the size argument can be set to an "AUTO" string, which means that the size of the device will be automatically resolved at pool creation time.
+When using device dax there's also one additional restriction, that a pool set can consist only of a single part.

 In case of a remote replica, the *REPLICA* keyword has to be followed by an address of a remote host (in the format recognized by the **ssh**(1) remote login client)